QuantEcon/lecture-source-py/source/rst/amss.rst

 This utility function is implemented in the following class

 .. literalinclude:: /_static/code/opt_tax_recur/crra_utility.py

 The following figure plots the Ramsey plan under both complete and incomplete markets for both possible realizations of the state at time :math:`t=3`

-Optimal policies when  the government has  access to state contingent debt are represented by black lines, while the optimal policies when there is only a risk free bond are in red
+Optimal policies when  the government has  access to state contingent debt are represented by black lines, while the optimal policies when there is only a risk-free bond are in red

 Paths with circles are histories in which there is peace, while those with triangle denote war